Topics Joint Assembly of Drug Evaluation Committee and Regulatory Affairs Committee for FY 2024

 Mr. Kenichi Tamiya, Executive Officer, Pharmaceuticals and Medical Devices Agency

 First, the PMDA celebrated the 20th anniversary of its establishment, and with a staff of more than 1,000, the PMDA has started a new stage of its development.
-He emphasized that each and every officer and employee of the PMDA will face the challenge of "connecting a world of healthy living, together, to tomorrow" (PMDA Purpose) as they work to carry out their duties.
+He emphasized that each and every officer and employee of the PMDA will face the task of "connecting a healthy living world, together, to tomorrow" (PMDA Purpose) and work towards it.

 He then explained the direction of the 5th Mid-Term Plan (FY2024-FY2028), including active contribution to the promotion of practical application from the perspective of regulatory science, strengthening of the ability to make international contributions and proposals, and improvement of the quality and efficiency of business operations.
 In addition, as new and priority issues to be addressed in FY2024, he mentioned "implementation of consultation and screening that accurately responds to innovation," "support for practical application of pharmaceuticals with high patient needs," "development of an environment that facilitates the start of development and introduction in Japan of innovative pharmaceuticals that have been developed overseas, and the strengthening of information dissemination (measures against drug loss).
 The report also included specific plans for "strengthening the environment to facilitate the initiation of development and introduction of innovative drugs developed overseas in Japan," "strengthening information dissemination on innovative drugs developed overseas (drug loss prevention)," and "supporting clinical trials in Japan and responding appropriately to real-world data, etc.

-Finally, Mr. Shigeru Nakaji, newly appointed Chairman of the Pharmaceuticals Evaluation Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), gave his closing remarks, bringing to a close the Joint General Meeting, which lasted for 2 hours and 40 minutes and was attended by approximately 2,000 people.
+Finally, Mr. Shigeru Nakaji, Chairperson of the newly appointed Drug Evaluation Committee of the JPMA, gave his closing remarks, bringing the two-hour and 40-minute Joint Assembly to a close with approximately 2,000 participants.